State your reason for choosing music as a career.

 Tell us your opinion on quality and quantity in terms of releasing songs.

-Tell us your opinion on comparing music career to non-music career.
+Tell us your opinion on comparing a music career to a non-music career.

 Tell us your opinion on categorizing music into genres and sub-genres.